 Always (Richard Dreyfuss, Holly Hunter, Director Steven Spielberg)

 Movies about Jesus

 Set in modern day, we follow the journey of this charismatic figure as he gathers followers and haters, gets arrested, abducted, has guns pointed at him, is interrogated by the CIA… and all the while ignites people’s faiths.

 This is not a retelling of the life of Jesus but an exploration of what might happen if a messianic figure did appear today.

-I found myself spellbound by the way he lives in total surrender.
+I found myself spellbound by the way the main character lives in total surrender.
 Wherever he finds himself – be it in a prison cell or a luxury hotel, faced with cruelty or love – he fully surrenders to his guidance of the moment and brings his message and his healing without any attachment to the outcome.
 A huge inspiration!

 It’s a Wonderful Life (James Stewart

 Not just for Christmas!
-A great movie to show no matter how much we may think we haven’t accomplished anything (don’t we all think this at times?) and never had an effect on anyone – this is never true.
+A great movie to show no matter how much we may think we haven’t accomplished anything (don’t we all think this at times?) and never made an impact on anyone – this is just not true.

 Inception (Leonardo DiCaprio)

-me by letting me know your favourite spiritual movie.
-I would love to watch it and add it here!
+by letting me know your favourite spiritual movie.
+I would love to watch it and add it here.